HARTLabGroup/AspenHabitat/README.md

 ```
 AspenHabitat
 |-- AspenHabitat.Rproj              # RStudio project
 |-- CITATION.md                     # information on how to cite
 |-- Code                            # All code written for this project
+    |-- AspenHabitatModelling.rmd   # The code for all analyses
+    |-- Back                        # A folder containing any old code that is no longer used
+    |-- GIDS-Downscaling-SJH.R      # Code for downscaling climate data modified from Rodman et al. 2020 (doi:10.1111/geb.13174)
-    |-- Manuscript.rmd    # A template R Markdown file formated for creation of scientific manuscript
+    |-- WordTemplate                # A word template for generating word files
 |-- Documents                       # Any documents (e.g. drafts of manuscripts).
 |-- ecology.csl                     # Citation style language file for generating references following *Ecology* guidlines
 |-- LICENSE                         # License file
 |-- README.md                       # README file
 |-- Results                         # Results
 ```

 ## License